RURAL LIVING & SEPTIC TANK PLUMBING

 MAINTAINING A HEALTHY SYSTEM

 - Control what goes into the tank – these systems completely rely on bacteria to break down and reduce the solids into a more tolerant density.
 It is important to closely monitor what is allowed down a sink drain or flushed down a toilet.
-Other than toilet paper (and even that is somewhat questionable to date), no other paper products should pass through the system (especially feminine hygiene products).
+Other than toilet paper (and even that is somewhat questionable to date), no other paper products should pass through the system (especially feminine products).

 - Keep the ground within the drain field free of excess water or chemicals – this allows for the ground to properly absorb and neutralize the tank’s liquid waste.
 Sprinklers, gutters, and all other household waste should be positioned to flow away from the tank’s drain field to avoid flooding.

 - Conserving water is helpful to a septic tank – be sure to check faucets and toilets for leaks and avoid overusing your washing machine or dishwasher.
 Limiting the amount of detergents or household chemicals used can also help avoid complications.